harizonelopez/confirm-email-project/README.md

 - User registration with email confirmation
 - User login and logout
-- Home page with different views for authenticated and unauthenticated users
+- Home page with various views for authenticated and unauthenticated users
-- Form validation using `django-crispy-forms` with Bootstrap 4 styling
+- Form validation using `django-crispy-forms` with Bootstrap 4 styling features

 ## Requirements